dcunited001/dcunited001.github.io/_posts/2019-02-21-disnormalization-the-21st-century-tower-of-babel.md

   of societal norms thereof exacerbate the individual's own disnormalization.

-### Algebraic Speciation of Infogeometric Structures.

-- Useful as an ontological structure that algebraically provides a set of generalized statistical models, which may be used to analytically approximate any statistical system -- regardless of tensor rank, which is increased by every algebraically irreducible direct sum.
-- Similar to the algebraic structures describing convexity in high dimensions or enumerations relevant to Gaussian curvature.
-- Does the difference between norms (as distribution) and beliefs about them provide a basis for descent using fisher metric to find the infogeometric analytic structure(s) that generate(s) the perceived norm.
-- The superposition of analytic structures (direct summation) that represent the mapping of function spaces may be possible to infer from the infogeometric results.
-This superposition (imprinted or implied) may correspond to some algebra on hilbert spaces.
-- Normalization is like adversarial optimal transport (as a game)
-- Extrapolation is easier when common belief has greater social spread and more complete consensus (in epistemic domains relevant to propositions or some game) — the more epistemic similarity and infogeometric overlap, the more resonance perceived by those operating within the system.

 ### Hexagram 8 (holding together) line 5

   - Holding Together (8) centers around the qualities of a person